pgsty/pgext/content/_index.md

 ---

-Harness the synergistic superpower of the PostgreSQL extensions ecosystem with three things:
+PGEXT.CLOUD provides three things to help you harness the synergistic superpower of the PostgreSQL extensions ecosystem:

 - [**Catalog**](/list) : Find the extension you need, with unparalleled [**431**](/e/) extensions included
 - [**Repository**](/repo) : Get pre-built RPM/DEB packages on **14** mainstream [**Linux Distributions**](/os)